 - They are diminutive human beings.
 There is evidence that small-structured races populated parts of Europe and the British Isles in the Neolithic and Bronze Ages, before the spread of the Celts.
 In Ireland, they were known as the Thuathe de Danaan.

 Descriptions From Fairy History

 They resided in barrows and in shelters burrowed under hills and mounds.
 They were hard working but shy, and, as stronger peoples invaded their land and captured their iron weaponry, they retreated to the woodlands to live a secretive life.
 Being pagan, they continued to worship the pagan deities.
 They were in union with nature and possessed keen psychic senses.
 Their skills and trades allowed them to lead somewhat normal lives while raising diminutive cattle and horses.

-Belief in these mystical creatures is thought to exist in almost every culture throughout Fairy History and is most prevalent in Europe and the British Isles.
-This belief spread to America during the colonization period and is still strong in the Appalachians, Ozarks, and other remote mountainous regions.
+This belief spread to North America during the colonization period and is still prevalent in the Appalachians, the Ozarks and other remote rural locations.